Mauro Porcini

 Bio

 Mauro Porcini is PepsiCo’s first ever Chief Design Officer.
-He joined the food & beverage corporation in 2012 and in said role he is infusing design thinking into PepsiCo’s culture and is leading a new approach to innovation by design that impacts the company’s product platforms and brands, which include Pepsi, Lay’s, Mountain Dew, Gatorade, Sodastream, Doritos, Lifewtr, Bubly, Aquafina, Cheetos, Quaker, 7Up, Mirinda, amongst many others.
+He joined the food & beverage corporation in 2012 and in said role he is infusing design thinking into PepsiCo’s culture and is leading a new approach to innovation by design that impacts the company’s product platforms and brands, which include Pepsi, Lay’s, Gatorade, Mountain Dew, Sodastream, Quaker, 7Up, Doritos, Lifewtr, Bubly, Aquafina, Cheetos, Mirinda, amongst many others.
+His focus extends from physical to virtual expressions of the brands, including product, packaging, experience, events, fashion and art collaborations, retail activation, architecture, and digital media.

-Mauro began his professional career at Philips Design and then created his own design firm, Wisemad Srl, in Italy with the celebrated entertainment producer and music star Claudio Cecchetto.
+Mauro began his professional career at Philips Design and then created his own design firm – Wisemad Srl – in Italy, with the celebrated entertainment producer and music star Claudio Cecchetto.
 His work on wearable technologies has been showcased at the Louvre in Paris as well as the Seoul Art Center.

 Awards and Recognitions